Hashers

 ndarray

-Return bounds of non-trivial region of image or None.
+Return bounds of the non-trivial (content) region of an image, or None.

 Parameters: